petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

     C --> A
 ```

-Using Calkit, or a similar workflow like that of
+Using Calkit or a similar workflow like that of
 [showyourwork](https://show-your.work),
 outer and inner loop iterations can happen in the same tool.
 I assume there is some potential for efficiency gain there.